vitelabs/vite-wiki/docs/api/vitejs/client/instance.md

     * Promise<`AccountBlock`>

 ### sendAutoPowRawTx
-当没有配额时，自动运行PoW发送交易
+Automatically run PoW to send transactions when there is no quota

 - **Parameters**
     * `__namedParameters: object`
         - `accountBlock : AccountBlock` Formatted accountBlock (Signature not required)
         - `privateKey` Private Key
-        - `usePledgeQuota : Boolean` 是否优先使用配额
+        - `usePledgeQuota : Boolean` Whether to use quotas preferentially

 - **Return**:
     * Promise<`AccountBlock`>